gregoriiv/data_preparation/docs/data_collection/network.md

 # Network
-HowTo for preparation of Points of Network to GOAT database format.
+HowTo for collect of Points of Network.
+Result of this operation will be local database tables **ways** and **ways_vertices_pgr**.
+It will be neccessary to store tables in

 All settings for the subsequent preprocessing of the data are used by the file **_config.yaml_**.
 The **"ways"** section provides settings for **_"collection"_, _"preparation"_** and **_"fusion"_** in the corresponding categories.
 In the header of the configuration file there is an attribute _**"region_pbf"**_ in which as a list the regions for which the data collection and preparation will be performed.